 Mandatory e-reporting also covers transactions not concerned by e-invoicing: transactions with a person exempt from VAT (B2C), cross-border transactions between exempt entities and service provider payment data.

-The French government has chosen the “Y” model: companies can choose between a state-certified private dematerialisation platform or the public portal, Chorus Pro, which already handles e-invoicing for the public sector (B2G).
-This choice will depend on the digital maturity of each company: those already equipped with an e-invoicing system can capitalise on their investment.
+The French government has chosen the “Y” model: companies can choose between a state-certified private dematerialization platform or the public portal, Chorus Pro, which already handles e-invoicing for the public sector (B2G).
+This choice will depend on the digital maturity of each company: those already equipped with an e-invoicing system can capitalize on their investment.
 The others will have to invest in a private solution or choose to work with Chorus Pro.

-Our decades worth of regulatory and best practice knowledge from local markets helps us to understand in detail what these new regulations mean for companies and organisations in practice.
+Our decades worth of regulatory and best practice knowledge from local markets helps us to understand in detail what these new regulations mean for companies and organizations in practice.
 Basware stands at the forefront of the developments in France and will ensure to safeguard compliant B2B and B2G connectivity in France in the future.

 Basware helps overcome compliance challenges